DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-15 Meeting Notes.md

 # Playtesting!!!
 *AT THIS POINT, IT IS DIFFICULT TO ITERATE ON THE GAME WITHOUT CONSTANT FEEDBACK.
 SO, WE NEED PEOPLE TO PLAY THE GAME.*

 None of the stuff above matters if it doesn't feel good.
 I need people to tell me if it feels good or bad.

+#### Things to Consider when Playtesting:
 Here are some things to keep in mind when playtesting:
 - Is the combat too repetitive?
 Do you feel like if you had to play this game for at least an hour, you'd get bored of it?
 - Do any of the attacks feel unresponsive?
 - Are there any specific aspects of the game that are way too easy?
 Way too hard?